 There are two basic systems for distributing property, called community property and separate property.
 The concept of community property applies to assets acquired during the marriage, which is divided in a just and right manner in a divorce.

-The Texas system considers all the assets and earnings accumulated during the marriage to be marital property and divides them equitably at divorce.
-Equitable does not mean equal, instead the court attempts to reach a fair distribution based on a variety of factors.
+The Texas system considers all assets and earnings accumulated during the marriage to be marital property and divides them equitably at divorce.
+Equitable does not mean equal; instead, the court attempts to reach a fair distribution based on a variety of factors.

 When determining equitable distribution, the court will consider: